 How to Fight Striped Bass on The Hudson River

+How to fight striped bass on the Hudson River requires a certain level of skill to be successful.
 Here at Ace Charters we pride ourselves as being one of the best family oriented striper fishing charters on the Hudson River.
-That being said, we often have to deal with instructing novice anglers on how to do battle with some very large sea run striped bass with some exceeding thirty pounds.
+That being said, we often have to deal with instructing novice anglers on how to do battle with some very large sea run striped bass, some exceeding thirty pounds.
 So how do we go about instructing our newbie women and children anglers as well as our novice males?
 This article will outline what we do and why we do it.

 You will be excited!
 After all, you’re supposed to be.
-Fishing is supposed to be fun.
 During all this excitement if you can keep a good bend in the rod, pump and reel when the fish lets you, and pull straight up towards the sky, you will be well on your way to successfully battling and landing a huge sea run Hudson River striped bass;bringing it to the net.
 We will be there to help you and give you prompts if needed to keep you in good form so that you can catch yourself a huge striper.

 Check out the video below of fighting stripers